litongjava/java-openai/readme.md

 ## Introduction

 **Java OpenAI** is a robust client library for integrating OpenAI services into Java applications.
 Built on top of [OkHttp](https://square.github.io/okhttp/) and [FastJSON](https://github.com/alibaba/fastjson), it provides a seamless, efficient way to interact with OpenAI's APIs—enabling features such as chat completions, image processing, embeddings, and more.
+In addition to OpenAI, the library supports integration with Gemini, Jina, Textin, DeepSeek, and other services.

 ## Table of Contents